TobyGoodwin/quux/Journal.md

 seems to work fine.
 Now done for `cons`, `echo`, `eval` and `lookup`.
 Errm, we really don't need `(core echo)` when we have `(internal echo)`.

+Now, the reason we need `list` in the parser output is this:

+  echo = internal echo

+needs to become

+    (define echo (list (quote internal) (quote echo)))

+And there's no way to avoid the `list`.
+So... do we want `(core list)`, or can I actually implement it in Scheme?
+Well, first of all, what does a function definition and application look like?
+If we say

+    (define e (lambda (x) (echo x)))

+then `e` is bound to a list comprising the constant `closure`, the list of formals, the procedure body, and the environment.
+However, I really can't work out at this time of night how `apply-closure` works.
+Oh, hang on.
+We have a list of formal parameters, and a list of actual parameters, so we just hook them up into a new environment frame.
+So to handle the (lambda x ...) case, we just need to see if formals is an atom, and if so wrap an extra layer around both formals and actuals.

 2015-06-14
 ==========